 Actor and singer Jamie Foxx has earned both an Oscar and Grammy for his work, but as far as he’s concerned, the real superstar in his family is his younger sister, DeOndra Dixon.

-The 50-year-old entertainer opens up about the bond he shares with his 33-year-old sibling, who has Down syndrome, in a Dateline interview airing Friday.
+In 2018, the entertainer opened up about the bond he shares with his sibling, who has Down syndrome, in a Dateline interview.

 Foxx credits Dixon with giving his life perspective.

 “I learned how to live.
-Sometimes we get caught up in our world on the extras of everything — ‘Ah, the Mercedes is not the right color!’” he told NBC News correspondent Kate Snow.
+Sometimes we get caught up in our world on the extras of everything — ‘Ah, the Mercedes is not the right color!’” he told NBC News correspondent Kate Snow in 2018.
 “And then you see this girl over here.
 ‘I just want to live.
 I want to dance.
 I want to love.’
 She brings you back down to what life is.”

 Dixon has lived with her big brother ever since graduating from high school in 2002.